How Common Is Bestiality and Zoophillia? Definitions, Facts, and Statistics

 What is it called when humans have sexual intercourse with animals?
 When humans have sex with animals it is called Bestiality.

-Based on our meta-study we have provided the best estimates off the prevalence of bestiality in 2023.
+Based on our meta-study we have provided the best estimates of the prevalence of bestiality in 2023.

 - 2-7.5% of the population have engaged in bestiality at one point (sexual encounter with an animal).

-In an effort of transparency the below table lists all the datapoints with references to the studies, number of participants in each study.
+In an effort of transparency, the below table lists all the data points with references to the studies, the number of participants in each study.

 Year | Percentage of population | N | Reference |